Cistercian College, Roscrea: Location

-Located within the grounds of Mount St. Joseph Abbey in County Offaly, Ireland, 2.5 miles west of Roscrea town, the school is managed by monks of the Trappist branch of the Cistercians.
-Surrounded by open wooded countryside and thirty acres of grounds and sports fields, it also adjoins the abbey's farm of 360 hectares.
+Located within the grounds of Mount St. Joseph Abbey in County Offaly, Ireland, 2.5 mile west of Roscrea town, the school is managed by monks of the Trappist branch of the Cistercians.
+Surrounded by open wooded countryside and thirty acres of grounds and sports fields, it also adjoins the abbey's farm of 360 ha.

 While County Tipperary is in Munster, the school does not play in Munster competitions.
 This is because the original property and lands are Mount Heaton House (now the guesthouse) and demesne in the townland of Ballyskenagh, which is actually in the territory of Ely O'Carroll in County Offaly (formerly Kings County).
 The house, school, abbey, farm and playing fields are just across the county border from County Tipperary, and so the school plays its sport in Leinster competitions.
 Roscrea is the nearest large town and so the postal address is Roscrea, County Tipperary.